abhishksen/random_quote_generator/README.md

 random_quote_generator using HTML
-CSS and JavaScript avascript with text to speech,
+CSS and JavaScript with text to speech,
-Copy and tweet functions
+Copy and tweet functions.